Titans Space Station | Reimagining Long-Duration Exploration and R&D

 Work, Research, Manufacture in Zero Gravity

-The Titans LEO OrbitalPort Space Station is part of Titans Space's orbital infrastructure.
+The LEO Titans OrbitalPort Space Station (TOPSS) is the most important part of Titans Space’s cis-lunar infrastructure in Low-Earth Orbit.

 The LEO OrbitalPort is the largest planned space station, and is purposed to become the primary destination for zero gravity (space) manudacturing, space commerce, and research and development.

-Manufacturing and assembly of parts starts in 2024/2025.
-In-space construction starts with two modules in the second half of 2027 (beginning 2028, latest) that will accommodate several guests, with more capacity added quickly.
-By year end 2030, TSI's space station must be fully operational for scientific, commercial, and tourism purposes.
+Manufacturing and assembly of parts starts in H2-2026 at our upcoming faactories and facilities.
+In-space construction starts with two modules in the second half of 2029 (launched with our own ultra-heavy-lift spaceplanes) that will accommodate 24 astronauts, with more capacity added quickly.
+By year end 2030, TSI’s space station will be fully operational for scientific, commercial, and exporation purposes.

 There's enough space